REVIEW: Redemption of a Ruthless Billionaire by Lucy Ellis

 The heroine and country house setting have a bit of a Kim Lawrence, Lynn Graham, India Grey feel.
 If you’re a fan of these authors’ heroines I think you’ll like this one.

 Nik's lovely alpha protectiveness makes him softer around the edges in the way he interacts with Sybella, his grandfather and Sybella's daughter.
-His softer side, together with the setting, cast, and only a first impression of ruthlessness give this read a sort of hybrid Presents/Modern and Romance/True Love feel thru the beginning and middle.
+His softer side, together with the setting, cast, and only a first impression of ruthlessness give this read a sort of hybrid Presents/Modern and Cherish/True Love feel thru the beginning and middle.

 Sybella's conflict is very easy to relate to.
 Presents’ angst levels are lower during the book’s first two thirds than I like, but she is 3D and I liked how she’d obviously dealt with her emotional conflict roots herself.